Wallet Pass Design

 |---|---|

-| Background color | The pass card background.
+| Background color | The pass card background on both platforms.
 Set via hex color picker (e.g., #000000 for black). |

-| Text color | The color for all text labels on the pass.
+| Text color | The color for text labels on the pass.
 Set via hex color picker (e.g., #FFFFFF for white). |

 Ensure your background and text colors have a WCAG AA contrast ratio of at least 4.5:1.
 Dark backgrounds with light text are the most common choice for premium brands.